barryclark/jekyll-now/about.md

 ---

 <img align="right" src="https://michaelwooley.github.io/images/wooley_pic.jpg" style="width: 150px;" hspace="20">
 Hello!
+My name is Michael Wooley.
 I am an economics graduate student currently searching for positions in industry.
 My current interests are in deep learning, numerical problems, and programming (broadly conceived).
 However, I am always up for learning about something new.
 As an economist I worked on problems in macroeconomics and public economics.

 Below you will find some links to my papers and projects.
 Please feel free to reach out to learn more.